hoganhaben/FIA-forest-dynamics/Growth-biomass/README.md

 This folder contains analyses of plot biomass growth - plot biomass relationships.

 Three analyses were done.
-All us the same analytical approach (i.e., code) applied to different versions of the dataset.
+All use the same analytical approach (i.e., code) applied to different versions of the dataset.

 1. The entire plot biomass growth vs. plot biomass dataset
     - FIA_nls3_BiomassG_plotB.Rmd/html